DOCUMENT TSC-2026/B27 · BLOG POST 27, ENTERPRISE INNOVATION · REV. 01

 learning infrastructure.

 The most common misunderstanding of the enterprise Shopify lab model is that it is a first step toward replacing the core commerce stack.
-Some organizations drift into this framing when the lab performs well — "if it works here, why don't we just move everything here?" — and it is a framing that undermines the lab's purpose and, eventually, the lab itself.
+Some organizations drift into this framing when the lab performs well ("if it works here, why don't we just move everything here?"), and it is a framing that undermines the lab's purpose and, eventually, the lab itself.
+I have written separately about how enterprises should evaluate their platform options and the lab question is upstream of that one.

-The core commerce stack — whatever enterprise platform the organization runs at scale — is not going anywhere on a timeframe that makes the lab relevant as migration evidence.
+The core commerce stack (whatever enterprise platform the organization runs at scale) is not going anywhere on a timeframe that makes the lab relevant as migration evidence.
 Platform migrations happen on 3–7 year timelines, involve organizational change management that dwarfs the technology work, and require stakeholder buy-in that the lab is not positioned to generate.
-Framing the lab as a migration POC politicizes it and creates anxiety in the teams responsible for the current platform.
-Neither outcome helps the lab do what it is actually good at.
+The lab's job is not to build the case for a migration.
+Its job is to generate learning that would otherwise cost too much or take too long through the core stack.
+The build vs. buy vs. partner decision for your core stack is a separate conversation from whether a Shopify lab belongs in your innovation model.

 "The brands doing this well are learning things about their customers, pricing, and product mix that their SAP environment would have taken 18 months and $2M to answer."